 Staking contract was exploited due to flawed logic in the getPendingRewards() function, which failed to track and deduct previously distributed rewards, enabling repeated withdrawals of the same rewards.
 The attacker, who had deposited 122,868 SOR tokens on December 21, 2024, exploited this flaw to drain 3,071,721 SOR tokens and profit approximately $41,000.

 On January 4, 2025, the Sorra staking contract was exploited due to flawed logic that did not account for whether the user had already withdrawn their rewards.
+This highlights how even seemingly straightforward mechanisms, like those in a prime number staking contract—can become vulnerable without proper validation checks.

 The attacker prepared for this attack by depositing 122,868 SOR tokens into the staking contract 14 days earlier, on December 21, 2024, and selecting a lockup period of 14 days.